EduardGF/EduardGF/README.md

   <body>
 <div id="header" alig="center">
 	<h1 alig="center">Hi👋,I'm Eduard Garcia Fernandez</h1>
-	<h3 alig="center">I am a student of higher grade in la salle grace.
+	<h3 alig="center">I am a student of higher grade in la Salle Gràcia.
 				   I really like learning about forntend and backend.
 				   I hope one day to be a programmer who can move and apply what I have learned.🤓
 	</h3>
 </div>
 ---
 <p>👨🏻‍💻 About Me:</p>

 <p>-📚 I'm studying to learn more programming</p>